Steven Reigns: Scholarly work

 Reigns is an Anaïs Nin scholar and has presented at The Sapphire Symposium.
+He is President of the Board of the Anaïs Nin Foundation.

 Anaïs Nin Scholarship

-Reigns discovered Nin’s poetry at the age of sixteen and her work has had a profound influence on his career.
+Reigns discovered Nin’s writing at the age of sixteen and her work has had a profound influence on his career.
 In February 2008, Reigns organized ‘Anaïs Nin@105’ at the Hammer Museum.
 Reigns said, "Nin bonded and formed very deep friendships with women and men decades younger than her.
 Some of them are still living in Los Angeles and I thought it'd be wonderful to have them share their experiences with (Nin)."
 Electronic musician Bebe Barron, who was championed by Nin early in her career, made her last public appearance at ‘Anaïs Nin@105’.
 Reigns spoke at Barron's memorial.

 Reigns combed through Nin's original diaries to investigate the validity of Bern Porter's claims of his sexual relationship in the 1930s with Anaïs Nin, which were published as a series of interviews in the 1990s.
 Reigns' essay refuting Porter's claims, Bern Porter's Wild Sexual Life with Anais Nin or Wild Imaginings? was published in Café in Space and Thinking of Anaïs Nin.

 Reigns' poem 'Anaïs Nin Never Bought a Car' was published in Divining Divas: 100 Gay Poets on Their Muses (2012).

 Reigns facilitated the 2010 re-release of a long out-of-circulation audio book by Nin.
 Reigns loaned his rare 1949 pink vinyl version of Nin reading her prose poem House of Incest, recorded by Louis and Bebe Barron, to their son Adam Barron.
 Adam Barron used it as the basis for a CD release.

 Reigns owns a large collection of Nin memorabilia and ephemera, including a copy of Marcel Proust's Albertine disparue, once owned by Nin.
 In the book are lines underlined by Henry Miller with notes written in the margin by both Nin and Miller.

 Reigns organized and curated Anais Nin's Influence: Women who Knew Nin Talk About her Writing, Her Life and Their Friendship with Her at the West Hollywood Library in 2015.
 Reigns said of Nin and the event: "The struggles of life, love, and artistry Nin documented in detail daily.
 Her life and writings are more relevant now than ever.
-Hearing firsthand from women who Nin is an exceptional experience."
+Hearing firsthand from women who knew Nin is an exceptional experience."

 In January 2016, Reigns co-produced an event at Antioch University Santa Barbara, The Allure of Anaïs Nin.
-He serves on the Anaïs Nin Foundation Board.